agoose77/notes/nuclear/detectors/thick-target-inverse-kinematics.md

 Time of Flight Discrimination
 -----------------------------
-To discriminate between elastic and inelastic scatters, one can observe the difference in the time-of-flight (ToF) of the scattered particles, which results from the energy lost by inelastic scattering processes.
-The reduced energy of the beam leads to a shorter path (of beam nuclei) within the target, and consequently a shorter ToF, as the higher mobility target nuclei travel are detected more quickly.
+To discriminate between elastic and inelastic scatters, one can observe the difference in the time-of-flight (ToF) of the scattered particles, which results from the energy loss during inelastic scattering.
+The reduced kinetic energy of the system requires that reactions occur closer to the window for the same measured $\alpha$ energy.
+This leads to a shorter path of beam nuclei within the target, and consequently a shorter ToF, as the target nuclei (with higher mobility) are detected more quickly.
 Consequently, inelastic scattering events can be isolated from elastic events for a given energy $E$, by separating the two distinct distributions in ToF space.

 ![Time of Flight discrimination.](images/tof.png)